 There will not be any mediator or the agent between you and the AMC.
 All such mutual fund schemes will come with the word “DIRECT” suffixed to them.
 These funds will have lower expense ratio when compared with the regular plans.

 So, What Difference Does It Make To Investors?

 Lower expense ratio in Direct Plan will help the investors to yield a better return in the long run.
 It is expected that the equity funds will have anything between 0.4% and 0.75% lesser expense ratio.
 HDFC Top 200 scheme has 1.19% as the expense ratio for its Direct Plan and 1.78% for its regular Plan.
 The difference in the expense ratio will help you to save the administration cost by at least 30% on your funds.

 Lesser expense ratio can be attractive when it helps the investors to yield better returns on their investments.
 Having a probable difference of over 0.5% in this amount, a long term investor who can make 5000 INR as monthly SIP investment over a period of 10, 20 years will see a sea of difference in his returns.
 For an investor who is interested in investing for just 2 to 4 years will not notice anything appealing.

-Assuming the above said expense ratio for the Direct and Standard plan, an investor seeking 5000 INR as monthly SIP for 10, 20 and 30 years will yield the following returns (assuming 10% return)
+Assuming the above said expense ratio for the Direct and Regular plan, an investor seeking 5000 INR as monthly SIP for 10, 20 and 30 years will yield the following returns (assuming 10% return)

 Is it not grabbing your attention to immediately switch to the Direct Plan if you are a long term investor?